getnamo/NodeJs-Unreal/README.md

 #### Multiple scripts

 Works, just add another component and all action for a script will be filtered to only communicate to the component that launched it.

+#### Limitations

+Communication to embeded node.exe takes place internally via socket.io protocol with tcp.
+Comms and scripts run on background threads with callbacks on game thread (one subprocess for each script).
+This means nothing blocks while the scripts run, but sub-tick communcation latency is not possible as each message roundtrip will take at least one game tick. e.g. sending a message to your script on this tick will usually result in a callback on next tick.